OhCastley/serverless/the-rbac-webservice/typescript/shanREADME.md

 ## What is Role-Based-Access-Control (RBAC)

-Role-based access control (RBAC) is an idea of assigning permissions to users based on their role within an orgnaisation.
+Role-based access control (RBAC) is an idea of assigning permissions to users based on their role within an organisation.
 It offers a simple, manageable approach to access management that is less prone to error than assigning permissions to users individually.

 When using RBAC, you analyze the system needs of your users and group them into roles based on common responsibilities and needs.
 You then assign one or more roles to each user and one or more permissions to each role.
 The user-role and role-permissions relationships make it simple to perform user assignments since users no longer need to be managed individually, but instead have privileges that conform to the permissions assigned to their role(s).